Article - RareWine Academy

 What Are The Costs If I Store Investment Wine Myself?

-From an economic and practical point of view, it usually not advisable to store the wines yourself.
-However, if you are still considering storing your own wine, you should set a budget for what it costs to establish your own wine cellar and / or purchase wine cabinets and bear the current costs of rent, electricity consumption, maintenance, insurance and burglar alarms.
-Depending on which solution you choose, it costs between 1.5% and 4% of the value of the wine annually to store a bottle of wine with a purchase price of approx. € 150 in your own "cellar".
+From both an economic and practical perspective, it is generally not advisable to store wine yourself.
+However, if you are still considering setting up your own storage, you should budget for the costs associated with building a wine cellar or purchasing wine cabinets and ongoing expenses like rent, electricity, maintenance, insurance, and security systems.
+Depending on your chosen setup, storing a bottle of wine with a purchase price of around €150 in your own "cellar" can cost between 1.5% and 4% of the wine’s value annually.

 How Long Investment Horizon Should I Expect?